 We lease our production facility in Stoughton, Wisconsin (near Madison).
 The term of the lease extends to October 31, 2033 with an option to renew the lease for an additional five years.
 This facility consists of an approximately 230,000 square foot building with production, laboratory and administrative office space and a warehouse.
 Our lease includes several nearby buildings used for storage.
-The plant achieved ISO 9001:2008 certification and renews this certification on an annual basis.
 Major equipment at the production facility includes two cast coating lines, five rotogravure printers, three paper reconditioning machines, three standard embossers, one GAP embosser, one micro-perforator, nine inspection stations including duplex with automatic data collection, bulk material handling systems and warehouse bar coding and locator systems.
 Laboratory facilities at the Stoughton facility replicate the production floor capabilities and enhance our research and development capability.

 We also lease our production facility in West Craven Business Park, Earby, Barnoldswick, Lancashire, England.
+The term of the lease extends to March 3, 2039.
 This facility consists of approximately 250,000 square feet.
-The term of the lease extends to March 2, 2029.
 Major equipment at the production facility includes various compound department mixers and holding tanks, three coating lines, four gravure printers, one water based printer, one embosser, one calender, three laminators, one airing-off/relaxer, one perforating process, two paneling machines, and four inspection frames.